WW Recipe of the Day: Low-Fat Curried Zucchini Soup

 Tortellini Zucchini Soup – Everyone knows tortellini make a quick weeknight pasta dinner–but they also add substance that turns this quick, colorful vegetable into a meal.
 One caveat: Read the label carefully; avoid pasta products made with hydrogenated oils or unnecessary preservatives.
 Enjoy this soup with a slice of multigrain baguette and a spinach salad.
 Found at Eating Well.

-If you like skinny curried zucchini soup, you might also like:
+If you like low fat curried zucchini soup, you might also like:

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or Craftsy links, I receive a small commission that helps support this site.
 Thanks for your purchase!

 Subscribe to Get: Top 10 Reader Favorite Recipes

 The Top 10 Most Popular Recipes (PDF) on Simple Nourished Living + Weekly Support Emails with Tips & Easy Healthy Recipes Not Found Anywhere Else!